"I was raised to believe that excellence is the best deterrent to racism or sexism."

 Being a woman in South Asian society is not by any stretch of the imagination an easy task.
 Despite the baggage of centuries worth of discrimination, oppression and minimal appreciation, basic equality is still hard to come by, even today.

-Just consider the recent BBC documentary, India’s Daughter, which recounted the horrific events leading up to the gang rape of medical student, Jyoti Singh, in Delhi.
+Just consider the 2015 BBC documentary, India’s Daughter, which recounted the horrific events leading up to the gang rape of medical student, Jyoti Singh, in Delhi.

 The documentary which saw an interview with the unremorseful bus driver has been banned in India because of the national offence it would cause.